firebase/geofire-objc/README.md

 #### Retrieving a location

 Retrieving locations happens with callbacks.
-If the key is not present in GeoFire, the callback will be called with null.
-Like with any Firebase reference, the callback is called once for the initial location and then for every update of the location.
+If the key is not present in GeoFire, the callback will be called with `nil`.
+Like with any Firebase event listener, the callback is called once for the initial location and then for every update of the location.
 Like that, your app can always stay up-to-date automatically.